We recommend reading this entire page, as it will answer any questions you may have about the entire process.

 Send up to 5 poems in one document, or 1 poetry review to lunalunamag @ gmail dot com.
 No more than 20 pages total.
 Submit a third-person bio.
 Simultaneous submissions are more than welcome.

-We aim to respond within 30 days, although that is not a rule.
-If declined, please wait six months before submitting again.
+In a perfect world, we aim to respond within 30 days, though it may take longer.
+If declined, please wait three months before submitting again.
 We do not have the capacity to provide feedback about declined work.
+If your work is accepted, you will receive an email when your poetry goes live.
+There is no need to check in.

-We seek a feast of language; give us the lush, decadent, lyrical.
+We seek a feast of language; give us the lush, the decadent, the lyrical.
 Fever dreams.
-We are hungry for the unexpected and the delphic.
-The ecstatic oracular.
+Prosody.
+We are hungry for the unexpected and the delphic, the ecstatic oracular.
 Crafted lineation, surprising turns, play with syntax.
-We are drawn toward the experimental and abstract.
-We crave hybridity: prose poetry (especially prose poetry!), epistolary poetry, poetry that edges essay and vignette.
-We also like tiny, resplendent, sharp poems.
+We are drawn to the experimental and the abstract.
+We crave hybridity: prose poetry (especially prose poetry!), epistolary poems, epitaph-poems, work that edges into essay or vignette.
+We also love tiny, resplendent, razor-sharp poems.

-We are less interested in hyper-realism, sentimentality without edge, and excessive narrative.
+We are less interested in hyper-realism, sentimentality without edge, and overly narrative work.

 Our patron saint is Marosa di Giorgio.